-For example, an analysis by one of the main water suppliers in Washington State found that a large offshore earthquake would disrupt water services for up to 60 days.
+For example, an analysis by one of the leading water suppliers in Washington State found that a large offshore earthquake would disrupt water services for up to 60 days.

 Or consider that parts of Haiti went 6 years without running water after the devastating earthquake of 2010.
-The lack of water for hygiene then resulted in a cholera outbreak which affected 7% of the population.
+The lack of water for hygiene then resulted in a cholera outbreak, affecting 7% of the population.

 Yes, the USA is much more developed than places like Haiti and probably could recover faster.
-However, if a significant disaster struck (such as an EMP attack), it could leave people without water for weeks or even months.
+However, a significant disaster (such as an EMP attack) could leave people without water for weeks or even months.

 Build Up Your Water Supply Slowly

-Start by stockpiling a 3-day water supply and then work up to 30 days.
+Start by stockpiling a 3-day water supply and work up to 30 days.
 After that, you can gradually build up to a long-term emergency water supply.
-While you are working on that, you can also start building up your 2-week food supply list and your non-food stockpile list.
+While working on that, you can start building up your 2-week food supply list and your non-food stockpile list.

 Pet Water Requirements

 Don’t forget to calculate extra emergency water for your pets.
-To calculate how much water your cat or dog needs: Take the animal’s weight in pounds and divide it by 8.
+To figure out how much water your cat or dog needs: Take the animal’s weight in pounds and divide it by 8.
 This is approximately the amount of water they need per day in cups.
 Read more about emergency preparedness for pets here.

 What If You Run Out of Water during an Emergency?

-What happens if you didn’t stockpile enough emergency water and run out?
+What happens if you don’t stockpile enough emergency water and run out?
 Here are some solutions for finding water in an emergency.